GeekyAnts/native-base-docs/docs/GetStarted.md

 }
 ```
 <br />
-Check out the [NativeBase KitchenSink](https://expo.io/@geekyants/nativebasekitchensink) with CRNA for an example of NativeBase components implementation.<br />
-Here's the [source code](https://github.com/GeekyAnts/NativeBase-KitchenSink) for NativeBase KitchenSink.
+Check out the [NativeBase KitchenSink](https://expo.io/@geekyants/nativebasekitchensink) with CRNA for an example of NativeBase components implementation.
+Here's the [source code](https://github.com/GeekyAnts/NativeBase-KitchenSink/tree/CRNA) for NativeBase KitchenSink.

-## Using NativeBase on Web
+## Setup with Web

 ```